In this article:

 - Make sure to click on the Save Draft, Update or Publish button in order to save your deletion.

 That completes our tutorial on how to delete a block using the Gutenberg editor.
-For further information on using blocks in the Gutenberg editor, please see Using Blocks in the Gutenberg editor.
+For further information on using blocks in the Gutenberg editor, please see Using Blocks in the WordPress editor, also known as Gutenberg.
 Additionally, you can learn more about using the Gutenberg editor by using Widgets and Embedded content in your page or post content.
+We hope you have fun learning!